October 26, 2012

-If you have asked me about coming to America, whether I enjoy it or not, the answer is a big YES!
-I do enjoy coming to America because there is always something happening in our life for the first time.
+If you have asked me about coming to America whether i enjoy it or not!
+The answer is a big YES, i do enjoy coming to America because there is always something happening to our life for the first time.

-I was the first one to go, but I could feel she was dealing with hard stuff.
-What she removed from my teeth were like pebbles.
-When she started working on Duncan, I saw one rock after the other coming between the teeth.
-I wish I collected them – maybe it would have filled a bowl.
+I was the first one to go, but i could feel she was dealing with hard staff.
+But i would say what she removed from my teeth were like pebbles.
+When she started working on Duncan, i saw one rock after the other coming between the teeth.
+I wish i collected them, maybe it would have filled a bowl.
 By the time she was done with Duncan, his mouth was full of blood.
 It reminded of our national parks and how you would see the big cats eating a kill with blood all over their mouth.
 That is exactly how Duncan’s mouth was.
-But I also realized something with Dr Gail McLaurin, she has a big heart.
-If I was a dentist, I would delegate someone to work on the teeth like these.
+But i also realized something with Dr Gail McLaurin, she has a big heart.
+If i was a dentist, i would delegate someone to work on the teeth like these.
 She did it herself with gladness.
 I thank God for her.

-Our being in America is more than me and Duncan visiting the dentist for the first time.
-It is an opportunity to give LIFE to many Kenyans who are less privileged than Duncan and I. I am excited about visiting the dentist for the first time, but somebody else back in Kenya is excited that CFA has enabled them to have one meal in a day.
+Our being in America is more than Me and Duncan visiting the dentist for the first time.
+It is an opportunity to give LIFE to many Kenyans who are more less privileged than Duncan and I. I am excited about visiting the dentist for the first time, but somebody is excited that CFA has enabled them to have one meal in a day.

 Thank you America, for breakingrecords in my life, I am excited to be back next year.